-- A positive stool occult blood test to see if there is bleeding from esophagus, stomach, or intestines.
+- A stool test for the presence of blood to determine if there is bleeding from esophagus, stomach, or intestines.

 Treatment for heartburn and other signs and symptoms of GERD start with over-the-counter medications.
 If there is no relief after a few weeks, the doctor may recommend other medications, or surgery.